-As well as direct referrals via email, the PBMH team are keen to meet with you as a group of GPs and practice staff to discuss clinical cases and provide training.
+As well as direct referrals via email, the PBMH team is keen to meet GPs and practice staff to discuss clinical cases and provide training.
 The frequency of such meetings may be negotiated locally (our experience shows that every couple of months works well).

-- Patients over the age of 17.5 years at the time of the referral being received - there is no upper age limit for referrals
+People aged 17.5+ years at the time of referral (there is no upper age limit).

-- Patients with significant mental health problems affecting their functioning
+- with significant mental health problems affecting their functioning

-- If the patient is an Islington resident but without a GP or registered with an out-of-borough GP their referral will be reviewed and accepted on case-by-case and needs basis
+- an Islington resident without a GP or registered with an out-of-borough GP will be reviewed and accepted on case-by-case and needs basis

-- Patient whose primary problem is substance abuse (drug and alcohol issues) and there is no evidence of co-morbid mental illness
+- patients whose primary problem is substance abuse (drug and alcohol issues) and there is no evidence of co-morbid mental illness

-- Patients under the care of secondary mental health services provided by the trust.
-In these instances the referrer will be advised to make contact directly with appropriate trust service
+- patients under the care of secondary mental health services provided by the trust (make contact directly with appropriate trust service).

 How to refer